 Separating spouses and unmarried couples may therefore want to consider negotiations outside the courtroom when considering “custody” and “visitation rights” to their pets.
 Alternatively there is the option to migrate to Alaska.

-If you have any queries on family law matters please contact Jennifer Gray on [email protected] or by calling 020 8971 1056, alternatively please visit our Family Law team page to contact another member of the team.
+If you have any queries on family law matters please visit our Family Law team page to contact a member of the team.